-Medical tourism in the Czech Republic
+Medical Tourism in the Czech Republic

-Choose our services and you will be treated by doctors who are trained and certified.
+With the selection of services in the Czech Republic and patients will be treated by well-trained and highly qualified doctors.
 The title Doctor of Medicine (Medicinae Universae Doctor - MUDr.) is awarded to graduates from the Medical Faculty of the Charles University after six years of study.
-All of them have long-term experience working in leading European hospitals.
-They write international publications and lecture to their colleagues on a world stage.
-They advance their medical knowledge by participating in the latest developments in medicine.
-They are foreigner-friendly, have experience treating international patients and are able to speak at least English, German and Russian.
-They work in clean and sterile environments and have access to the latest medical technology.
+All have long-term experience working in leading European hospitals.
+Training for Czech doctors is a continuous process as they participate in the latest developments in medicine, conduct research, publish in international medical journals and lecture colleagues on a world stage.
+When it comes to treating foreign patients, Czech medical professionals are friendly and doctors have experience in English, German and Russian languages.

-Today, the excellence of Czech medicine allows us to have one of the lowest infant mortality rates in the world; our country is well-known for its many success stories in oncology and cardiology treatment, infertility treatment and eye surgery.
-The high standard of Czech medical and research centres, accessible up-to-date diagnosis and medical devices also allow for implementation of cutting-edge methods in practice and subsequent help to patients from all around the world.
+Today, the excellence of Czech medicine means that the Czech Republic has one of the lowest infant mortality rates in the world and is well-known for its many successes in oncology, cardiology and infertility treatment, as well as with eye surgery.
+The high standard of medical and research centres, accessible up-to-date diagnoses and advanced medical devices allow for the availability of cutting-edge practical methods and follow-up care to patients from all around the world.

 High Standards of Quality Care